laserpants/impromptu-react-sidemenu/README.md

 npm install impromptu-react-sidemenu
 ```

 After installing, copy the public assets to your project folder to get access to the required stylesheets and fonts.
+Include the CSS file with e.g., `<link href="public/css/impromptu.css" rel="stylesheet">`.

 ```bash
 cp -r node_modules/impromptu-react-sidemenu/public/ .